California's 16th State Assembly district

 California's 16th State Assembly district is one of 80 California State Assembly districts.
 It is currently represented by Democrat Rebecca Bauer-Kahan of Orinda.

 District profile

 The district is located in the East Bay.
-The most affluent State Assembly district, it consists of suburbs east of the Berkeley Hills, including Lamorinda, the Tri-Valley, and most of Walnut Creek.
+It consists of suburbs east of the Berkeley Hills, including Lamorinda, part of the Tri-Valley, and most of Walnut Creek.
 During Catharine Baker's time in office, it was the most Democratic seat held by a Republican in the Assembly.